-The New England Cottontail is essentially indistinguishable in the field from the more common Eastern Cottontail, unless the rabbit is captured.
+The New England Cottontail is difficult to tell apart from the more common Eastern Cottontail, unless the rabbit is captured.
 Scientists typically perform genetic testing on rabbit scat (droppings) to determine which species are present.

-New England cottontails have disappeared from many historical locations including Warren County, the Catskills, and Long Island.
+The New England cottontail has disappeared from many historical locations including Warren County, the Catskills, and Long Island.
 It was last documented in Rensselaer County in the 1960s (Benton and Atkinsin 1964).
-Recent surveys suggest that it continues to decline throughout its range due to forest maturation, habitat loss, habitat fragmentation, and competition with eastern cottontails (Litvaitis et al. 2006).
+Its decline throughout its range resulted from forest maturation, habitat loss, habitat fragmentation, and competition with eastern cottontails (Litvaitis et al. 2006).
 In New York, it is now limited to a few fragmented populations in Columbia, Dutchess, Putnam, and Westchester counties.
-If current trends continue, the species will likely become extirpated in the state.

-The species was still found in Rennselaer County in the 1960s, but recent surveys suggest that it continues to decline and is now limited to a few fragmented populations in Columbia, Dutchess, Putnam, and Westchester counties (Litvaitis et al. 2006).
+The species was last found in Rennselaer County in the 1960s, and has declined elsehwere.
+It is now limited to a few fragmented populations in Columbia, Dutchess, Putnam, and Westchester counties (Litvaitis et al. 2006).
 Pellet surveys conducted since 2009 have turned up new locations for New England cottontails but have not substantially increased the size of the known range in NY.

 Changing habitat, fragmentation of forest lands, and competition with the eastern cottontail (Sylvilagus floridanus) have likely contributed to the decline of this species and remain as threats (Litvaitis 1993, Tash and Litvaitis 2007).

 Identify potential habitat within the historic range of the species, modify this habitat to increase its suitability, and reintroduce New England cottontails to these locations (Litvaitis and Villafuerte 1996, Tash and Litvaitis 2007).